Cholera in Children

 - Foods and drinks bought from street vendors

 - Raw or improperly cooked fish and seafood taken from waters polluted with sewage

-Most people who get symptoms have a mild to moderate upset stomach.
-Worse cases may
+Most children who get symptoms have a mild to moderate upset stomach.
+Worse cases

 - A very rapid heart rate